Miktor09/DLS-homeworks/README.md

 # DLS-homeworks
-Hello, I will place my DLS course's homeworks in this reposetor
+Hello, I will place my DLS course's homeworks in this reposetory